zonemaster/zonemaster/test-zone-data/README.md

 When loading `coredns` configuration the [test-zone-data] directory should be the working directory, else it will not find all included data files.
-That directory structure holds directories with zonefiles and `coredns` configurations for the test zone scenarios.
+That directory structure holds directories with zone files and `coredns` configurations for the test zone scenarios.

 ## Installation instructions